roman-milk/roman-milk.github.io/teachers-confused-mind.md

  "I think you can call me Linda now, seeing as I now know you intimately.
 Why in the world are you doing it here?
 You could go to jail," she said as she pulled Trish over beside Beth.
 "Do you need the adrenalin rush or something?
 This is crazy."

  "Please Linda, don't say anything but come over to my apartment after school and we'll explain everything.
 The last week has been really crazy.
 But right now we need to do something or we're not going to be able to finish the day," Beth implored as she pulled Trish to her and kissed her deeply.
 Soon both women were writhing around on the floor working to bring each other off as quickly as possible.
 Linda stood looking at them, wishing she could join in, but quietly slipped out of the room and back to her own.
 She looked up at the clock and noticed that she still had over half the period left.
 She got up and locked her door, unbuttoned her skirt and slid her panties down her legs.
 Her hand flew to her core as she worked to orgasm, her mind on the teachers in the next room.
-Report_Story #1